Lutz Huelle: Teaching and academic career

 In addition to his design work, Huelle has been active as a guest lecturer and visiting tutor.
 He has taught at Central Saint Martins in London, where he previously studied, working with both undergraduate and MA Fashion students under Louise Wilson.
 Huelle has also taught at the École de la Chambre Syndicale de la Couture Parisienne in Paris, sharing his industry experience with students of haute couture and garment construction.
 He has described the two institutions as offering different approaches to design education but emphasized his appreciation for both environments.

 Since September 2021, Huelle has led the Department of Fashion, Jewellery & Accessory Design at Haute école d'art et de design Genève, the Geneva University of Art and Design.

-Jean‑Pierre Greff, then director of HEAD–Genève, welcomed Huelle's arrival during the 2021 HEAD Fashion Show, describing him as “a strong and beautiful personality in the contemporary fashion industry” whose leadership would bring “decisive momentum for the years to come.”
+Jean‑Pierre Greff, then director of HEAD–Genève, welcomed Huelle's arrival during the 2021 HEAD Fashion Show, describing him as "a strong and beautiful personality in the contemporary fashion industry" whose leadership would bring "decisive momentum for the years to come."

-In his introductory address, Huelle stated that fashion education must place “issues relating to the environment, community, gender and race” at its center, emphasizing that these questions are essential to the future of the discipline.
+In his introductory address, Huelle stated that fashion education must place "issues relating to the environment, community, gender and race" at its center, emphasizing that these questions are essential to the future of the discipline.

+Under his leadership, the programme has emphasized creative freedom, experimentation, and the development of a personal design identity.
+According to a recent interview, Huelle encourages students to "sharpen each student's point of view" and to remain "curious, aware of the world, and unafraid of complexity," rather than reproducing a fixed aesthetic.
+Alumna Matil Vanlint is reported to have described her experience as "the best year of my life… they really push you to find your own universe...
+I really struggled with self-confidence, and HEAD helped me so much… they're so supportive.
+I've never been in a school like this."

+Huelle's tenure has coincided with increased visibility for HEAD graduate collections.
+The 2025 HEAD Fashion Show, presenting 23 bachelor's and 8 master's collections to nearly 3,000 spectators, was described by Schön!
+Magazine as "an increasingly important event for uncovering fashion's next generation of creatives" and "a sharp awakening on the importance of exploring our smaller, yet mighty, cities around the world."